TwFs by Tag

 - The two main roles are sender and receiver.

-- The sender’s job is to encode their meaning and craft a message the receiver can understand.
+- The sender’s job is to clearly encode their intended meaning in a form the receiver can easily understand.

 - The receiver’s job is to decode the message and respond in the best way.